theo79/ESP8266-GasGuard/README.md

 3. **Monitor Gas Levels:**
     The LCD will display real-time gas levels.
 The buzzer will sound, and the Alarm LED will light up if gas concentrations exceed safe levels.

+ ## Support & Feedback
+This project is open for contributions!
+Feel free to suggest improvements or add new features.
+If you’d like to support this project, you can donate via PayPal: [paypal.me/Tanastopoulos](https://paypal.me/Tanastopoulos)

 ---